pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

 You have completed the full cycle of a PoC after you test TiDB Cloud using real workloads and get the testing results.
 These results help you determine if TiDB Cloud meets your expectations.
 Meanwhile, you have accumulated best practices for using TiDB Cloud.

-If you want to try TiDB Cloud on a larger scale, for a new round of deployments and tests, such as deploying with other storage sizes offered by TiDB Cloud, get full access to TiDB Cloud by creating a [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier).
+If you want to try TiDB Cloud on a larger scale, for a new round of deployments and tests, such as deploying with other node storage sizes offered by TiDB Cloud, get full access to TiDB Cloud by creating a [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier).

-If your trial points are running out and you want to continue with the PoC, contact the [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md) for consultation.
+If your credits are running out and you want to continue with the PoC, contact the [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md) for consultation.

 You can end the PoC and remove the test environment anytime.
 For more information, see [Delete a TiDB Cluster](/tidb-cloud/delete-tidb-cluster.md).